drpicox/angular2-thedoctoris-es5/README.md

-Angular Shopping Cart Demo
+NG2 - The Doctor Is - ES5
 ==========================

-This is a demo of an scalable Angular Application.
+This is a initial demo of an scalable Angular2 Application.

-TBD: better documentation how is built and basics, more info, read code, I'm still adding components